gcallah/BookReviews/gerstle.md

 order" (103).
 But Rothbard was an anarchist: his chief aim was to *eliminate* the State, including the American instance, not to "shrink" it.

-Gerstle clearly despises Patrick Buchanan: for example he notes that Buchanan worried that NAFTA meant "tough hearty [white] men" (151) would lose their jobs.
+In chapter X, Gerstle begins to discuss the dissidents from neo-liberalism, and he clearly expresses a preference for some of them as opposed to others.
+For example, Gerstle despises Patrick Buchanan: for example he notes that Buchanan worried that NAFTA meant "tough hearty [white] men" (151) would lose their jobs.
 Now clearly Buchanan did not say or write the "white" part, or Gerstle would not have had to insert it in brackets.
 But is he justified in doing so?